Sylvester (singer): 1979–1981: Stars, Sell My Soul, and Too Hot To Sleep

 Sylvester followed the success of Step II with an album entitled Stars.
 Consisting of four love songs, the title track – released as a single in January 1979 – had been written by Cowley, and Sylvester would proceed to tell the press that it was his first completely disco album, but that it would also probably be his last.
 He premiered the album's four tracks on March 11, 1979, at a sold-out show in the San Francisco War Memorial Opera House.
 The performance was attended by a number of senior figures in local government, and halfway through, Mayor Dianne Feinstein sent her aide, Harry Britt, to award Sylvester with the key to the city and proclaim March 11 to be "Sylvester Day".
 The Opera House gig was recorded, and subsequently released as a live album, Living Proof.
 Sylvester thought very highly of the album, but it did not sell well.
 A single released from this album, "Can't Stop Dancing", was a hit in the disco clubs but not in the pop music charts.

 Despite increasing mainstream success, Sylvester continued to reaffirm his connection to the gay community of San Francisco, performing at the main stage at the 1979 Gay Freedom Day parade.
 Further, during his summer 1979 tour of the UK, he performed at the London Gay Pride Festival in Hyde Park.
 That same year, Sylvester met the singer Jeanie Tracy through Harvey Fuqua, and they immediately became friends.
-A large black woman, Sylvester felt that Tracy would work well with his Two Tons O' Fun, and invited her to join his backing singers, which she proceeded to do.
+Sylvester felt that Tracy, a large Black woman, would work well with his Two Tons O' Fun, and invited her to join his backing singers, which she proceeded to do.
 Subsequently, befriending the Tons, she would work for Sylvester for the rest of his life.
 The Tons themselves were convinced by Fuqua to produce their own self-titled album, from which came two dance chart hits, "Earth Can Be Just Like Heaven" and "Just Us"; as a result, they began to work less and less with Sylvester, only joining him on occasion for his live shows.
 In some interviews he would express bitterness at their departure, while in others he stressed that he had no bad feelings toward them.